-5.3 Divide-and-Conquer Sensor Placement
+5.2 Divide-and-Conquer Sensor Placement

 In this section, we present our divide-and-conquer sensor placement algorithm in detail.
-The pseudo code is given in Algorithm 2.
-In the divide step, for each surveillance spot $t_j$ , we find the set of spots within the impact region of $t_j$ , which is denoted as $\mathbf{T}j$ .
-In the conquer step, we compute an optimal local solution for each surveillance spot $t_j$ .
-In the $j^{\text{th}}$ iteration (from Line 3 to 9), the algorithm ensures that spot $t_j$ and all neighboring spots in $\mathbf{T}j$ are covered using the fewest additional sensors that are placed only in the fusion region of $t_j$ .
-The optimization step in Line 5 is implemented by the CSA solver discussed in Section 5.1.

-Note that shared sensors are favored over dedicated sensors by the optimization process as they can significantly reduce the number of sensors required to cover multiple surveillance spots (including $t_j$ and all spots within its impact region).
-However, as these sensors are only placed in the fusion region of $t_j$ (Line 5), the detection performance of other surveillance spots outside of $A_j$ will not be affected.
-After K iterations, all surveillance spots are covered and the algorithm terminates.
+In the divide step, for each surveillance spot t_j , we find the set of spots within the impact region of t_j , which is denoted as \mathbf{T}j .
+In the conquer step, for each surveillance spot t_i , we place the fewest additional sensors within the fusion region of t_i to cover t_j and its neighboring spots in \mathbf{T}j .
+The optimization is implemented by the aforementioned CSA solver.
+The pseudo code of the algorithm can be found in Appendix C. Note that shared sensors are favored over dedicated sensors by the optimization process as they can significantly reduce the number of sensors required to cover multiple surveillance spots (including t_i and all spots within its impact region).
+However, as these sensors are only placed in the fusion region of t_i , the detection performance of other surveillance spots outside of A_i will not be affected.

-A key advantage of Algorithm 2 is that the sensors placed in previous iterations can be reused by the current local solution.
-Specifically, at Line 5 of Algorithm 2, a sensor placement is computed to cover not only the current surveillance spot but also those within its impact region.
+A key advantage of the divide-and-conquer placement algorithm is that the sensors placed in previous iterations can be reused by the current local solution.
 As a result, the sensors that are already placed in the shared fusion regions can be utilized for covering the current spot.
 However, a shortcoming of this strategy is that the local sensor placement of a surveillance spot may become less efficient as more shared sensors are placed to cover neighboring spots in later iterations.
 In the extreme case, a dedicated sensor may become redundant if the shared sensors placed in later iterations are enough to cover the spot.
 The cause of this issue is the interdependence between local solutions.